maximepires4/mp-neural-network/README.md

 from mpneuralnetwork.model import Model

 # 1. Define the Architecture
-# Note: We use 'auto' initialization and NO final Softmax layer.
+# Note: We use 'auto' initialization and NO final Softmax layer (handled by loss).
 network = [
     Dense(784, 128, initialization='auto'), # Automatically uses He init
     ReLU(),